Antonio Graceffo: Life and education

 Born to Sicilian parents, Antonio Graceffo is originally from New York City.
 When he was nine, his family moved to Tennessee and for the next eight years he spent school days in Tennessee and holidays and summers in New York.
 He moved back to New York at the age of 17.

 Graceffo spent seven years in the United States Armed Forces starting with the Army National Guard.
 At Fort Benning, Georgia he went through boot camp and completed infantry school.
 Later, he graduated from Non-Commissioned Officer's Academy.
 He then served in the Navy and the US Merchant Marines.

 As a child, he was identified as having dyslexia and being learning disabled.
 He was in Special Ed classes until high school.
 In high school, his grade point average was only 1.7 on a 4-point scale.
 Guidance councilors told him he would most likely not be able to graduate university, but he read constantly to make up for his lack of formal education.

 He graduated from Middle Tennessee State University with a degree in Foreign Language and English.
 He studied applied linguistics/translation at the University of Mainz in Germany for four years.
 He also did an advanced Diploma in TESOL at Trinity College, England and did graduate business diplomas through Heriot-Watt University in Scotland.
 He worked as a translator and teacher in Europe for most of the four years he was in school there and then worked in Costa Rica for one year.
 After that, he returned to New York and went through a financial training program and worked as a financial planner, and then a wealth manager.
 Eventually, he became assistant head of private wealth management for a major private bank.

 The September 11 attacks prompted him to leave his career as an investment banker on Wall Street to pursue full-time adventure writing in Asia.
 After arriving in Taiwan in 2001, Graceffo's quest to discover Asia's diverse martial arts led him to the original Shaolin Temple in China and a Muay Thai monastery in Thailand, as well as to Cambodia, Vietnam, Korea, the Philippines, and Burma.
 While in Burma in 2008, he was targeted by the military junta then ruling the country, because of his support for the Shan people.

-In 2013, Graceffo was accepted into a PhD program at Shanghai University of Sport, where he joined the wrestling team.
-His dissertation, written in Chinese, focused on Chinese wrestling.
-In June 2016, he became the first American to receive a PhD in Wu Shu from the Shanghai University of Sport.

-After completing his PhD at Shanghai University of Sport, Graceffo studied international trade at Shanghai University, completed a China-MBA at Shanghai Jiao Tong University, and has worked as a China economist.